delaudio/baumaus/README.md

 # Baumaus

-Baumaus is a small, script-first architectural CAD that lives entirely in the terminal.
+Baumaus is a small, live coding architectural CAD that lives entirely in the terminal.
 It is an original Ratatui implementation: edit a plan on the left and see a live 3D model on the right, rendered inline with the Ratty Graphics Protocol.

 ```sh
 ratty -e cargo run